 Owner of Floyd Environmental, Inc. an environmental consulting firm since November 1990.
 Will be merging with another Birmingham based consulting firm as of January 1, 1998.
 The new firm will be named CFM-Layton, Inc.

-President/CEO, Grow Environmental Solutions , LLC.
-Married to Cassy (Huffman) Grow.
+I’m the President/CEO of Grow Environmental Solutions, LLC.
+I married to Cassy (Huffman) Grow.
 We have four sons, Chris (30), Luke (26), Grayson (21) and Eli (17).
-We own a gelato company called Legacy Creamery LLC.
+We own a gelato company called Legacy Creamery, LLC.
 I look forward to seeing some of you this fall!

 My not-so-interesting news: finished my M.S. in geology at LSU in 1990; began work with Shell; just completed 10th year; married Lee Anne Sumrall of Baton Rouge in 1994; no kids yet; still make several trips a year back to Tuscaloosa to visit family and friends; what I miss most about Alabama – REAL HILLS.

-Although officially located in Houston, I have been fortunate enough to make frequent business trips "back east" that allow me to get back to Mobile several times each month.
-Alternately, I am blessed that my family frequeently gets to come out to see me.
-Being a ‘Bama fan is a trifle unpopular out here in Houston insofar as I am surrounded by UT grads and LSU supporters; but I perservere.
+Although officially located in Houston, I have been fortunate enough to make frequent business trips back east that allow me to get back to Mobile several times each month.
+Alternately, I am blessed that my family frequently gets to come out to see me.
+Being a ‘Bama fan is a trifle unpopular out here in Houston insofar as I am surrounded by UT grads and LSU supporters, but I persevere.

 I am still happily married since 1997 to my wonderful wife — the former Cindy Austin — and together we are proud parents of a daughter (Ashley) who is now going on 11 years old and OWNS the 5th grade as a member of the Elementary National Honor Society at her school.
 Ashley keeps us busy with her school projects and social schedule of cheerleading and dance.
 Yes, she is Daddy’s Little Girl (in case you could not tell).

-Working in Mapping and GIS Training at Intergraph Corp. in Huntsville.
-Enjoying work on the farm and exploration of local caves!
+I’m working in mapping and GIS training at Intergraph Corp. in Huntsville.
+I’m enjoying work on the farm and exploration of local caves!

 Since leaving the University in 1988, I have worked as a geologist in the coalbed methane industry (GeoNet), environmental (TTL) and have been in the brick industry since 1998.
-Presently I am V.P. of manufacturing for Jenkins Brick Company in Montgomery, Alabama.
-I married a girl from Northport in 1991 and we have 3 children. (comment 2008)
+Presently, I am VP of manufacturing for Jenkins Brick Company in Montgomery, Alabama.
+I married a girl from Northport in 1991 and we have 3 children. (comment from 2008)

-Maybe not interesting, but, I have been teaching Marine Biology at Tuscaloosa County High School for the past 24 years.
+It may not be interesting, but I have been teaching marine biology at Tuscaloosa County High School for the past 24 years.
 I married in 1980, and my wife, Alice, and I have traveled extensively throughout the states.
 In our travels, I have used my geology background to take us to some highly unusual places.

 From my Geology experience at UA, I have been associated with the Army Corps of Engineers for over 26 years.
 Although I did not find too many minerals, I did push a lot of dirt and bridge a lot of rivers.
 Geology rocks!

-Previously spent 16 years as a geophysicist in oil and gas exploration in Louisiana, Texas, and Oklahoma.
-Currently Chief Engineer with Orange County Utilities in Orlando and am project manager for the County’s Integrated Water Resources Program.
+Tunnell previously spent 16 years as a geophysicist in oil and gas exploration in Louisiana, Texas, and Oklahoma.
+Currently Chief Engineer with Orange County Utilities in Orlando and am a project manager for the County’s Integrated Water Resources Program.

-As of 2005 I have been employed as a Senior Lecturer by the Colorado School of Mines in Golden, Colorado.
-Here I teach courses in General Geology, Planetary Geology, and Space Engineering Design.
+Update: As of 2005 I have been employed as a senior lecturer by the Colorado School of Mines in Golden, Colorado.
+Here I teach courses in general geology, planetary geology, and space engineering design.

-Selected to represent the Director, National Imagery and Mapping Agency to Headquarters, Air Combat Command at Langley AFB, VA in July 2002.
-Plan to stay here indefinitely!
+I was selected to represent the Director, National Imagery and Mapping Agency to Headquarters, Air Combat Command at Langley AFB, VA in July 2002.
+I plan to stay here indefinitely!
 You have to love a region called TIDEwater!

 I earned a B.S. in Geology at the College of Charleston in 1977.
 I was recruited by Amoco as a Petroleum Geologist to New Orleans in 1979.
 I was downsized in 1988 as Amoco moved operations to Houston and landed a job with the Department of the Interior, Mineral Management Service of that same year.
 I spent 19 years at the MMS, combined with my 6 years of active duty, I retired.
 I left on a Friday and started working for my wife, she is a dentist, that following Monday.
 A new direction in life.
 I have two beautiful daughters, both independent and off the payroll.

 I am a petroleum geologist for OXY, USA, located in Houston, Texas.
-I am currently working the Central Utha trust-fold belt doing exploration and deveolpmental geology.
+I am currently working on the Central Utha trust-fold belt doing exploration and developmental geology.
 I have been with OXY for 27 years.
-Married with 4 daughters, all of whom have graduated from or are currently attending the U of A. (comment 2008)
+I’m married with four daughters, all of whom have graduated from or are currently attending UA (comment from 2008).

 I worked as an exploration geologist with Pan American Petroleum Corp. in West Texas, New Mexico, East Texas, and Oklahoma for 7 years, with well site responsibilities, production evaluation research, and oil field assessments.
-Yes we did find oil during my watch, while I lived in Lubbock, Fort Worth and out of Tulsa.
-Left the Texas area and moved to Tallahassee, FL where I assessed environmental permits for phosphate mines, water treatment plants, underground injection wells, various industrial operations for compliance with the Florida State Ground Water regulations.
-Over the years I have composed many of the State regulations for ground water protection at the Florida Department of Environmental Protection, and have given many public presentations of these regulations.
+Yes, we did find oil during my watch, while I lived in Lubbock, Fort Worth and out of Tulsa.
+I left the Texas area and moved to Tallahassee, FL, where I assessed environmental permits for phosphate mines, water treatment plants, underground injection wells, various industrial operations for compliance with the Florida State Ground Water regulations.
+Over the years I have composed many of the state regulations for groundwater protection at the Florida Department of Environmental Protection, and have given many public presentations of these regulations.
 I retired in 2005, but participated in Springs Protection Working Groups for another 5 years.

-Retired in 1994 after 31-years with industry (Lockheed Missiles and Space Co. & the Georgia Marbel Co.), State (Geological Survey of Alabama), and Federal (U.S. Bureau of Mines) experience. (comment 2008)
+I retired in 1994 after 31-years with industry (Lockheed Missiles and Space Co. & the Georgia Marbel Co.), State (Geological Survey of Alabama), and Federal (U.S. Bureau of Mines) experience.
+(Comment from 2008)

-Currently Manager Permian Basin for Continental Land and Fur Co.
-Inc., evaluating and buying Oil & Gas deals. ten years prior, worked as Consulting Geophysicist in Midland.
-Division Geophysicist for Forest Oil Corp for 12 years.
-Retired from Air Force Reserve on 1 Oct 99 with rank of Colonel.
-Tell Dr Hooks I bought land and house in Costilla Co.
-Colorado to retire to.
-Has great view of Spanish Peaks on one side and Blanca on the other.
-Invite all members of “Grand Alliance of Spanish Peaks” to visit!
+I’m currently the Manager Permian Basin for Continental Land and Fur Co.
+Inc., evaluating and buying Oil & Gas deals.
+Ten years prior, I worked as Consulting Geophysicist in Midland and Division Geophysicist for Forest Oil Corp for 12 years.
+I retired from the Air Force Reserve on 1 Oct 1999 with the rank of Colonel.
+Tell Dr. Hooks I bought land and a house in Costilla County, Colorado to retire.
+It has a great view of Spanish Peaks on one side and Blanca on the other.
+Invite all members of the “Grand Alliance of Spanish Peaks” to visit!

-Retired from the U.S. Air Force in December 1981 with the rank of Colonel.
-Taught earth science in the secondary school system here in Cheynne, Wyoming for eleven years and am now fully retired in Cheyenne. (comment 2008)
+I retired from the U.S. Air Force in December 1981 with the rank of Colonel.
+I taught earth science in the secondary school system here in Cheyenne, Wyoming for eleven years and am now fully retired in Cheyenne.
+(Comment from 2008)